aws-powertools/powertools-lambda-typescript/docs/utilities/parser.md

 <!-- markdownlint-disable MD043 --->

-This utility provides data validation and parsing using [Zod](https://zod.dev){target="_blank"}.

-Zod is a TypeScript-first schema declaration and validation library.
+This utility provides data validation and parsing using [Zod](https://zod.dev){target="_blank"}, a TypeScript-first schema declaration and validation library.

 ## Key features